The Average Down Payment On A House, Explained

 There are several reasons, but the largest is to avoid private mortgage insurance (PMI), which protects the lender if you default.

-PMI is a temporary insurance that a conventional borrower must pay until they owe less than 80% of the home’s value.
+PMI is a temporary insurance that borrowers with a conventional loan must pay until they owe 80% of the home’s value.
 However, avoiding PMI isn’t the only reason buyers put 20% or more down on a house.

-Some choose to make a larger down payment because it reduces the amount of money they have to borrow, which can provide them a lower monthly payment and help them save in total interest paid.
+Some choose to make a larger down payment because it reduces the amount of money they have to borrow overall.
+As a result, they may have a lower monthly payment and help them save money on interest in the long run.

 Whether putting 20% down is a good or bad idea is a personal decision, but there are some factors to consider.

-But John’s thinking about his future.
-If he takes that much from his savings, he knows it will take a long time to build it again.
-Knowing that he’s taking on a new large mortgage payment, he isn’t willing to drain his savings and end up in financial trouble if he loses his job or can’t work for some reason.
+But Taylor’s thinking about their future.
+If they take that much from their savings, they know it will take a long time to build those funds again.
+They know that they’re taking on a new large mortgage payment but are not willing to drain their savings and end up in financial trouble if they end up losing their job or are somehow unable to work.

-John decides to put 10% down and keep some of his savings in his account for emergencies.
+Taylor decides to put 10% down and keep some of their savings in their account for emergencies.

-Paul is also ready to buy a house.
-He has $100,000 in his savings account and wants to buy a $200,000 home.
-Paul confidently puts down 20% on the home and has enough money left in his savings to keep for an emergency, even after paying the closing costs.
+In a different common scenario, Jordan is also ready to buy a house.
+They have $100,000 in their savings account and want to buy a $200,000 home.
+Jordan confidently puts down 20% on the home and has enough money left in their savings to keep for an emergency, even after paying the closing costs.

-Paul can secure a lower interest rate and avoid PMI because he has more money saved.
-For John, it didn’t make sense to put a most of his money in his house and cause more financial stress than necessary.
-The PMI won’t last forever, and the reassurance of having money in savings was worth more to him.
+Jordan can secure a lower interest rate and avoid PMI because they have more money saved.
+For Taylor, it didn’t make sense to put most of their money in their house and cause more financial stress than necessary.
+The PMI won’t last forever, and the reassurance of having money in savings was worth more in their situation.

 Pros Of Putting 20% Down